ocean-mapping-group/ocean-mapping-group.github.io/omg/smthTimeOMG.md

     *   If `-test` is *not* used, the tool iterates through all profiles again.
     *   For each profile `i`, it reads the original profile, updates its `profile.timeOffset` with the (integer cast of) `low_timeOffset[i]`, and writes the modified profile back to the merged file.
 6.  **Cleanup:** Closes files and frees dynamically allocated memory.

+## Output Files
+The input merged files are modified in-place (unless `-test` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+Smoothing time offsets in merged files can significantly improve the accuracy of time-critical correlations with other data streams (e.g., heave, navigation).
+This is particularly important for raw data formats that may only provide coarse timestamping.
+The tool modifies merged files in-place, so backups are recommended.
+The `-test` option allows for previewing changes before committing.